PourquieLab/pourquielab/content/authors/Bianca-Gautam/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-- Alumni
-- Undergraduate Alumni
-- SynBioHub
-- Genetic Design Automation

-#any user groups to display on the page
-display_groups:
-- Genetic Design Automation Area

 ---
 Bianca Gautam is currently in her sophomore year, pursuing a Bachelor's degree in Computer Science at CU Boulder, with a complementary minor in Business.
 In addition to her academic pursuits, she is a student researcher on campus.
 Bianca is part of the EEF ( engineer excellence fund), BeWiT (Business & Engineering Women in Technology), and CU GOLD, a leadership club.
 In her free time she loves spending time with her family and friends, hiking, and watching movies.